mudita/MuditaOS/harmony_changelog.md

 * General improvement in Eink display and error handling
 * Changed the "Turn off Harmony" popup display time to 10 seconds
 * The default year has been updated to 2023
-* Hardware faults during device startup now result in shutdown and more user friendly message

 ## [2.0.0 2023-06-29]